ZhymonNorman/ZhymonNorman/README.md

 ### Hi there 👋, my name is Simon.
 I'm a multi-disciplined developer with a focus in game development and frontend development.
-I mostly work in [Unreal Engine](https://unrealengine.com/), JavaScript, [Next.js](https://nextjs.org) & [Capacitor JS](https://capacitorjs.com/).
+I mostly work in [Unreal Engine](https://unrealengine.com/), JavaScript, [Next.js](https://nextjs.org) & [Capacitor](https://capacitorjs.com/).

 *What I'm up to these days:*
 - App Developer / JavaScript Developer @ [Elevation Church](https://elevationchurch.org)